Rudolph August Witthaus: Marriage

 Witthaus married widow Bly Ella F. Ranney in 1882 in New York City.
 In 1896, the couple separated.
 Witthaus filed for a divorce absolute in December 1896, making numerous claims against his wife, including indicating that she had an illness which resulted in a loss of reason.
 She claimed she was beat and kicked by Witthaus.

 In March 1898, Bly filed for a modification of a divorce decree in White Plains, New York.
 Kate Devino was named as a co-defendant in the divorce proceedings.
 However, Witthaus claimed there was a prior divorce ruling for abandonment, but that Bly had prevented the divorce absolute.
-Bly lost the case; the judge ruled she had filed for an amendment to increase her alimony which was $2,000 a year.
+Bly lost the case; the judge ruled she had filed for an amendment to increase her alimony, which was $2,000 a year.

-In March 1901, Bly once again went to court, this time asking for their divorce degree to be vacated.
+In March 1901, Bly once again went to court, this time asking for their divorce decree to be vacated.
 This time, she claimed the original divorce had involved fraud and that Witthaus had caused her mental illness with poisons.
 She also claimed that her prior lawyer had been in collusion with her husband's attorney.
 She filed in Westchester County, New York with hopes of a quicker resolution and limited newspaper coverage.
-Witthaus's council responded his client had sold real estate, splitting the proceeds with his ex-wife.
+Witthaus's counsel responded that his client had sold real estate, splitting the proceeds with his ex-wife.
 However, Bly had taken and cashed Witthaus' insurance policies.
 In addition, her medications prescribed by her husband had been tested and were safe.
 At the time of this court case, Bly was living with another man at the Waldorf Astoria Hotel.